postsharp/postsharp-emails/metalama-email-course/030-caching.md

 [assembly: CachingConfiguration( UseDependencyInjection = false )]
 ```

-The Metalama [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started) illustrates the same example as above, but without using Dependency Injection.
+The Metalama [documentation](https://doc.metalama.net/patterns/caching/getting-started) illustrates the same example as above, but without using Dependency Injection.
 As before, caching can be added via a single `[Cache]` attribute and it will produce the same result.

 ## Going Further with Caching

 Metalama not only simplifies the implementation of caching but also provides means to customize your cache keys, exclude certain parameters, and invalidate a particular cache by merely adding an attribute.
-This principle even extends to configuring the caching itself via the `[CachingConfiguration()]` attribute.
+This principle even extends to configuring the caching itself via the `[CachingConfiguration]` attribute.

 Applying caching to an application can dramatically improve performance, but implementing the pattern is not straightforward.
 Metalama does all the heavy lifting for you and provides several flexible implementations that you can customize to meet your specific requirements.

+## Distributed Caching

-If you have a distributed application that could benefit from caching, Metalama has that [covered for you](https://doc.postsharp.net/metalama/patterns/caching/redis).
+If you have a distributed application that could benefit from caching, Metalama has that [covered for you](https://doc.metalama.net/patterns/caching/redis).

-Metalama also supports the synchronization of [local in-memory caches for multiple servers](https://doc.postsharp.net/metalama/patterns/caching/pubsub), offering support for both the Azure service bus and Redis Pub/Sub.
+Metalama also supports the synchronization of [local in-memory caches for multiple servers](https://doc.metalama.net/patterns/caching/pubsub), offering support for both the Azure service bus and Redis Pub/Sub.

 By leveraging Metalama, you'll find that implementing caching is both simpler and more efficient than creating a bespoke solution.